The Impact of the COVID-19 Supply Chain Disruption

 As we were monitoring the spread of the disease, we were working to put plans in place—anticipating where the next hotspot would pop up and what the government reactions would be—so we could be as prepared as possible.

-To complicate the matters more, business leaders had to make the tough decision about when to open their businesses.
+To complicate the matters more, supply chain professionals and business leaders had to make the tough decision about when to open their businesses.
 If facilities opened too quickly or failed to take the proper control measures, problems could escalate.
 In many ways, the pandemic has forced leaders to reevaluate how they do analyze the various levels of their supply chain.
+Even as the COVID-19 vaccine gets rolled out worldwide, some of these changes are inevitable as new strains continue impacting people.

 How Has the COVID-19 Pandemic Caused Shortages in the Supply Chain?

-In the meantime, consumers went into "survival mode" and demand for products like toilet paper and paper towels skyrocketed.
+In the meantime, consumers went into "survival mode" and demand for critical supplies like toilet paper and paper towels skyrocketed.
 Next were medicines, diapers and the entire food supply chain.

-Between rapid and unexpected demand shifts and the closure of numerous production facilities, out-of-stocks were inevitable for retailers.
+Between rapid and unexpected demand shifts and the closure of numerous production facilities, out-of-stocks became a standard for retailers.
 In fact, the average percentage of retail out-of-stocks rose from 9% on a regular week to as high as 65% during the pandemic.

 Extraordinary demand increases were not limited to consumer goods.
 Healthcare products like ventilators, respirators and test equipment also experienced a sharp increase in demand with the number of global hospitalizations.
 The number of ventilators needed—which typically do not exceed several thousand a year—went up to millions to meet the moment.
 If the challenge of ramping up production wasn't enough, many of these medical devices require legacy components that are limited in availability.
 All this volatility amplified the impacts of electronic component shortages worldwide.